Tunnel (2016 film): Plot

 Lee Jung-soo is an automobile salesperson heading back for Seoul, when the recently opened Hado Tunnel collapses over him, trapping him inside the car underneath the rubble of concrete and steel.
 With little reception, Jung-soo manages to contact emergency services for help, as news of the tunnel collapse reaches his wife, Se-hyun.
 As rescuers set up camp outside the relatively intact portal of the tunnel, a local news crew tries to contact Jung-soo for a special interview, but is interrupted by the rescue chief, Kim Dae-kyung, who berates them for their disregard of Jung-soo's life for their ratings.

 Under the advice of Dae-kyung, Jung-soo must conserve the phone's battery to remain in contact and to ration two water bottles and a birthday cake originally meant for his daughter Su-jin, in order to stay alive long enough while Dae-kyung inspects the darkened tunnel only to realize they were close to Jung-soo.
 However, the tunnel began to cave in further, narrowly burying him and his colleague as they manage to escape.
 The vibrations of the collapse leads Jung-soo to spot the #3 on the ventilation fan; Dae-kyung uses this as a reference point to devise a plan for workers to both excavate through the tunnel and drill above Jung-soo to rescue him.

-Three days later, Jung-soo is alerted by the presence of a pet dog, whose owner is another trapped survivor named Mi-na, who is impaled by a steel rebar.
-Jung-soo tells her that a rescue operation is underway.
-However.
-Mi-na later succumbs to her injuries and Dae-kyung is forced to restart the excavation operation after the tunnel's schematics he used for the rescue operation was not correctly mapped, leaving Jung-soo demoralized.
-His phone battery eventually runs out, losing his only form of communication.
-Public opinion over the rescue operation of Jung-soo – whose chances of survival is now in doubt, began to sour, culminating in an accident that costed the life of an excavation worker; his elderly mother blames Se-hyun for her son's death.
+Three days later, Jung-soo is alerted by the presence of a pet dog Taeng belonging to Mi-na, another trapped motorist who is impaled by the steel rebar during the collapse.
+Jung-soo tells her that a rescue operation is underway, but Mi-na succumbs to her injuries.
+On the eighteenth day of the rescue, when Jung-soo doesn't hear the drillers nearby, Dae-kyung is notified that the maps he is using was incorrect and realized that they have drilled the wrong place and must restart the excavation operation.
+A demoralized Jung-soo contemplates giving up, but Se-hyun in response threatens that she will kill herself along with her daughter and urges him not to give up, just as his phone battery runs out.
+Public opinion over the rescue operation of Jung-soo – whose chances of survival were already in doubt – began to sour, culminating in an accident that costed the life of an excavation worker; his elderly mother throws eggs at Se-hyun, blaming her for her son's death.